Recovery of surfaces and functions in high dimensions: sampling theory and links to neural networks: Surface recovery from samples

-The above proposition guarantees that the solution to the system of equations specified by \eqref{optcoeffs} is unique (up to scaling) when the number of samples exceed $N = |\Lambda|-1$ with unit probability.
+We note that the above results are true for almost all surfaces.
+This implies that the surfaces for which the above results do not hold correspond to a set of measure zero \cite{federer2014geometric}.
+The above proposition guarantees that the solution to the system of equations specified by \eqref{optcoeffs} is unique (up to scaling) when the number of samples exceeds $N = |\Lambda|-1$ with unit probability.
 The proof of this proposition can be found in Appendix \ref{proofrankprop}.
 With Proposition \ref{rankprop}, we obtain the following sampling theorem.